 Legal services attorneys should be able to provide the same services as private practice attorneys.
-This should include providing representation for class action lawsuits.
+This should include providing representation for class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. lawsuits.

 Legal outreach efforts should target vulnerable people.
 This includes those residing in institutions, those who cannot leave their homes, and those who are otherwise isolated.
 Particular focus should be trained on people from historically disadvantaged racial and ethnic groups.